2010 Article, updated November 2017

 - Careful thought needs to be given to how much information must or should be provided to the governance team, any staff, the entity’s members, supporters and clients, and the wider public.
 Rumour and speculation are seldom productive, but seemingly unwarranted secrecy can also be damaging.
 There needs to be a “game plan” to respond to enquiries about the allegations and to deal with any unwelcome publicity.

 - Confidential information about the problem needs to be kept confidential.
 If such confidential information is disclosed to anyone, the obligations of confidentiality and the potential damage that can be caused by breach of such a degree of confidentiality should be clearly spelt out.
 Legal professional privilege may be a blessing in such situations (and other advisers asked to report to the entity’s lawyer).

-- Once the problem has been investigated, decisions need to be made about dealing with any mistake confirmed to have occurred.
+- Once the problem has been investigated, decisions need to be made about dealing with any mistake which may appear to have occurred.